rffkive/ABAP-Selection-Screen/development_flow.md

 > notes:
 > - using binary search in read table to improve performance.
+> - Purpose: Use binary search to quickly find the first occurrence of the same matnr in lt_makt (must be sorted beforehand).
 > - using read table instead of loop for one to one relationship to improve performance as well.

 ```abap